wp-plugins/image-elevator/readme.txt

 Image Elevator for Wordpress allows you to paste images into the post editor directly from clipboard (or by dragging & dropping files)!
 In other words, you can paste images directly from your favorite graphical editors or from any screen capture programs.

+*The plugin is a free edition of the premium
+<a href="http://codecanyon.net/item/image-elevator-for-wordpress/4311188?ref=OnePress">Image Elevator</a> plugin
-<i>Check out a <a href="http://codecanyon.net/item/image-elevator-for-wordpress/4311188?ref=OnePress">premium version</a> of Image Elevator to get more features such as renaming images after pasting,
-compressing images on the fly, saving images into Media Library after adding and dragging & dropping local files.</i>
+that provides more features such as renaming images after pasting, compressing images on the fly and saving images into Media Library after adding.
+You can activate premium features for a trial period inside the plugin.*

 = How it works =